 John Westley Gilbert

 *John Wesley Gilbert was born on this date in 1863.
 He was a Black archaeologist, educator, and missionary to the Congo.

-Gilbert was born to enslaved people in Hephzibah, Georgia, though he grew up nearby Augusta.
+Gilbert was born enslaved in Hephzibah, Georgia, though he grew up nearby Augusta.
 He was named after John Wesley, the founder of Methodism.
-Until he left Georgia, Gilbert "spent half the year on the farm and the other half in the public schools of the city of Augusta."
+Until he left Georgia, Gilbert "spent half the year on the farm and the other half in the public schools of Augusta."
 After finishing public school, Gilbert enrolled in the Augusta Institute (later the Atlanta Baptist Seminary, a predecessor of Morehouse College).

 In 1886, Gilbert was given financial assistance to transfer into the junior class of Brown University.
 He was among the first ten Black students to attend the school and among the forty Blacks to graduate from any northern university between 1885 and 1889.
 Gilbert received his bachelor's degree from Brown in 1888.
 He then moved back to Georgia, wherein in 1889, he married Osceola Pleasant, a graduate of Fisk University and the Paine Institute.